philterd/phileas/docs/docs/filter_policies/filter_policies.md

 The types of sensitive information identified by Phileas and how that information is de-identified are controlled through policies.

-Each policy has a `name` that is used by Phileas to apply the appropriate de-identification methods.
-The `name` is passed to Phileas along with the text to be filtered.
+A policy is passed to Phileas along with the text to be filtered.
 This provides flexibility and allows you to de-identify different types of documents in differing manners with a single instance of Phileas.
 For example, you may have a policy for bankruptcy documents and a separate policy for financial documents.

 > There are [sample policies](sample_filter_policies.md) available for immediate use or customization to fit your
 > use-cases.